A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Methodology

 \subsubsection{Thermal Evolution: Uniform Temperature Approach}

-For the reactor network model, we assume that the droplets have a uniform internal temperature distribution.
-This assumption is consistent with the general modeling objective of reactor networks, which is to provide rapid estimates that capture trends, rather than detailed physical fidelity.
-Based on energy conservation considerations, the heat gained by the droplet is balanced with the increase in sensible enthalpy and loss of enthalpy due to vaporization, yielding ~\cite{amsden1989}:

-where $c_l$ is the liquid specific heat capacity, $A_d$ is the surface area of the droplet, $T_d$ is the droplet temperature, $m_d$ is the droplet mass, $r$ is the droplet radius and $l_{vap}$ is the temperature-dependent latent heat of vaporization.
+For the reactor network model, we assume that the droplets have a uniform internal temperature distribution following the infinite liquid-conductivity model, in which the droplet temperature varies in time but remains spatially uniform \cite{sirignano2010fluid, sazhin2014droplets}.
+This is the same droplet-heating approximation used in the CFD spray calculation.
+Future work will explore more detailed models, such as spherically symmetric transient droplet-heating formulations or finite-conductivity models.
+Based on energy conservation considerations, the heat gained by the droplet is balanced with the increase in sensible enthalpy and loss of enthalpy due to vaporization, yielding ~\cite{amsden1989}: { } where $c_l$ is the liquid specific heat capacity, $A_d$ is the surface area of the droplet, $T_d$ is the droplet temperature, $m_d$ is the droplet mass, $r$ is the droplet radius, and $l_{vap}$ is the temperature-dependent latent heat of vaporization.
 The heat transfer coefficient is scaled by the user-defined parameter $\beta_{spray}$, while $k_{air}$ represents the thermal conductivity evaluated at $\bar{T}$.
-The Nusselt number, $\text{Nu}_d$, is defined as

-where $\text{Re}_d$ is the droplet Reynolds number, $\text{Pr}_d$ is the Prandtl number, and $B_d$ is the driving-force parameter defined in Eq.~\ref{eq:bd_parameter}.
+The Nusselt number, $\text{Nu}_d$, is defined as { } where $\text{Re}_d$ is the droplet Reynolds number, $\text{Pr}_d$ is the Prandtl number, and $B_d$ is the driving-force parameter defined in Eq.~\ref{eq:bd_parameter}.
 The quantities $A_d$, $r$, and $m_d$ are taken from the previous time step during the numerical integration.